MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deploy-office-365-proplus-from-a-local-source.md

 ## Step 3: Create a configuration file for the pilot group

-To download and deploy Office 365 ProPlus to the pilot group, you use a configuration file with the ODT.
+To download and deploy Microsoft 365 Apps to the pilot group, you use a configuration file with the ODT.
 To create the configuration file, we recommend using the [Office Customization Tool](https://config.office.com/).

-1. Go to [Office Customization Tool](https://config.office.com/) and configure the desired settings for your Office 365 installation.
+1. Go to [Office Customization Tool](https://config.office.com/) and configure the desired settings for your Microsoft 365 Apps installation.
 We recommend the following options:
- - **Products:** Office 365 ProPlus.
+ - **Products:** Microsoft 365 Apps.
 You can also include Visio and Project if you plan to deploy those apps.
  - **Update channel:** Choose **Semi-Annual Channel (Targeted)** for the installation package for the pilot group
  - **Language:** Include all the language packs you plan to deploy.
 We recommend selecting **Match operating system** to automatically install the same languages that are in use by the operating system and any user on the client device.
 We also recommend selecting **Fallback to the CDN** to use the Office CDN as a backup source for language packs.
  - **Installation:** Select Local source, and type "\\\Server\Share\O365\SACT" for the source path.
 Office will be downloaded to and then installed from **\\\server\share\O365\SACT** on your network